Barus: Historical records

 Barus may have been an important site during the Srivijaya period; Xin Tangshu says that "Srivijaya is a double kingdom and the two parts have separate administration", and that its western kingdom was Barus.
-There may have been Tamil presence in the 11th century; four inscribed stones have been found in Barus, one in Tamil known as the Lobu Tua Inscription has been dated to 1088.
+There may have been Tamil presence in the 11th century; four inscribed stones have been found in Barus, and one in Tamil known as the Lobu Tua Inscription has been dated to 1088.
 It named the local inhabitants as Zabedj, a name also found in Arabic sources as Zabag or Zabaj and may refer here to the Batak people.
-A 13th century source mentions that there were once Christians there, although no trace of these early Christians remains.
+A 13th-century source mentions that there were once Christians there, although no trace of these early Christians remains.
 In Indonesian sources, Barus is mentioned in Carita Parahyangan as one of the conquests of King Sanjaya.
 It is also named in the 1365 Old Javanese epic poem Nagarakretagama as one of the vassal states of the Majapahit that formed part of 'tanah ri Malayu'.

 Barus has not been located in the same place all through its history; a Batak chronicle mentions that Barus had moved three times.
 Older sites may decline and become abandoned.
 In the 16th century, Barus was a prosperous port; the Portuguese writer Tomé Pires mentioned in Suma Oriental the "very rich kingdom of Baros" that was also known to people from many nations as "Panchur" or "Pansur".
 The first known Malay poet Hamzah Fansuri may have been either born or raised in Barus in this period.
 Barus was then dominated by the Aceh Sultanate around the middle of the 16th century and an Acehnese Panglima or governor was stationed there.
 Later it came under the influence of the Dutch East India Company in 1668 after they ousted the Acehnese Panglima.
 The area also came under the influence of the Minangkabaus and became part of the Malay cultural sphere.

 Archaeology

 Archaeological excavations at several sites around Barus have uncovered significant evidence of human settlement and trading activity.
 These settlements were inhabited at different times.
 A site a few miles to the north of modern Barus at Lubok Tua (or Lobu Tua) produced artifacts of Chinese, Arab, Egyptian, Persian, and Indian origin.
 Lubok Tua however was abandoned around the turn of the 12th century.
-A site at Bukit Hasang was settled from the mid-12th century and abandoned in the 15th, but resettled again in late 15th to mid-16th century.
-Tombstone found in the area, of which one of the earliest may be dated to 1370, indicate Arabic, Persian and possibly Chinese influences or presence.
+A site at Bukit Hasang was settled in the mid-12th century and abandoned in the 15th but resettled again in the late 15th to mid-16th century.
+Tombstones found in the area, of which one of the earliest may be dated to 1370, indicate Arabic, Persian, and possibly Chinese influences or presence.
 The site at Kedai Gadang was occupied from the 13th to the 19th century.

 Gold and silver coins found in Barus indicate it may have produced a currency as early as the 10th century, which may be the earliest found in Sumatra.